Legality of conversion therapy

 Map of jurisdictions that have bans on sexual orientation and gender identity change efforts with minors as of January 2025:

 Conversion therapy is the pseudoscientific practice of attempting to change a person's sexual orientation or gender identity.
 As of December 2023, twenty-eight countries have bans on conversion therapy.
 Thirteen of them ban the practice by any person: Belgium, Canada, Cyprus, Ecuador, France, Germany, Iceland, Malta, Mexico, New Zealand, Norway, Portugal and Spain.

 Eight ban its practice by medical professionals (or, in some cases, those who receive monetary compensation without necessarily being medical experts) only: Albania, Brazil, Chile, Greece, India, Israel, Taiwan and Vietnam.

-Another seven, namely Argentina, Fiji, Nauru, Paraguay, Samoa, Switzerland and Uruguay, have indirect bans in that diagnoses based solely on sexual orientation or gender identity are banned, without specifically banning conversion therapy, though this effectively amounts to a ban on health professionals since they would not generally engage in therapy without a diagnosis.
-In addition, some jurisdictions within Australia and the United States also ban conversion therapy.
+Another seven, namely Argentina, Fiji, Nauru, Paraguay, Samoa, Switzerland and Uruguay, have bans for diagnoses based solely on sexual orientation or gender identity, without specifically banning conversion therapy.
+This effectively amounts to a ban on health professionals since they would not generally engage in therapy without a diagnosis.
+In addition, jurisdictions within Australia and the United States also ban conversion therapy.
 (Note: In the US, conversion therapy for children is banned outright in the states of California, Colorado, Connecticut, Delaware, Hawaii, Illinois, Maine, Maryland, Massachusetts, Michigan, Minnesota, Nevada, New Hampshire, New Jersey, New Mexico, New York, Oregon, Pennsylvania, Rhode Island, Utah, Vermont, Virginia and Washington, as well as in the District of Columbia (where it is also banned for adults), Puerto Rico, and various cities, counties and municipalities.
 Additionally, Arizona, North Carolina and Wisconsin prohibit the use of federal or state government funds for conversion therapy for children.
 In Australia, conversion therapy is banned in the Australian Capital Territory, New South Wales, Queensland, South Australia and Victoria.
 Conversion therapy bans have also been proposed in Tasmania and Western Australia.)

-At a supranational level, the European Union is considering banning conversion therapy across its Member States, while a citizens' initiative started collecting signatures in May 2024 also calling on the European Commission to outlaw such practices.
+At a supranational level, the European Union is considering banning conversion therapy across its member states.
+Similarly, citizens' initiative started collecting signatures in May 2024 calling on the European Commission to outlaw such practices.
+On January 29, 2026, the Parliamentary Assembly of the Council of Europe adopted a resolution urging member states to ban conversion therapy.